AdobeDocs/dynamic-media-classic.en/help/using/linking-swatch-set-web-page.md

 ---
-title: Link a Swatch Set to a web page
+title: Link a Swatch Set to a Web page
-description: Learn how to link a Swatch Set to a web page in Adobe Dynamic Media Classic.
+description: Learn how to link a Swatch Set to a Web page in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Dynamic-Media-Classic